taimoorzaeem/pl-stuff/README.md

-# functional-stuff
+# pl-stuff

-These are some functional programs that I wrote.
+This repository contains programs and write-ups related to programming language theory and research.